If the standard deviation for a set of data is 0, what does this ... | Study Prep in Pearson+

 Recall the definition of standard deviation: it measures the amount of variation or dispersion of a set of data values from their mean.

-Understand that a standard deviation of 0 means there is no variation or spread in the data values at all.

-Since standard deviation is calculated based on the squared differences between each data value and the mean, if these differences are all zero, it implies every data value is exactly equal to the mean.
+Since standard deviation quantifies how much data points differ from the mean, a zero value implies every data point is exactly equal to the mean.

+Therefore, all data values must be identical because any difference would increase the standard deviation above zero.

-Therefore, when the standard deviation is 0, it indicates that all data values in the set are identical.
+Conclude that if the standard deviation is zero, it indicates that all the data values are the same.

-This means there is no spread or variability in the data, and the data values are not just evenly spread or varying, but exactly the same.

 Watch next